laravel/docs/upgrade.md

 ### Composer Class

-The `Illuminate\Foundation\Support\Composer` class has been moved to `Illuminate\Support\Composer`.
+The `Illuminate\Foundation\Composer` class has been moved to `Illuminate\Support\Composer`.
 This is unlikely to affect your application if you were not manually using this class.

 ### Commands And Handlers